Previous dayMarch 25, 2026Next day

 15.8 km10III-✓ ReviewedUSGS →

-At 19:15 UTC on March 25, 2026, a magnitude 3.3 tremor occurred 25 km ENE of Ensenada, B.C., MX.
+On March 25, 2026 at 19:15 UTC, a magnitude 3.3 earthquake struck 25 km ENE of Ensenada, B.C., MX.
 The event generated 10 citizen felt reports to the USGS.
 Peak ground motion corresponded to MMI 3.1, classified as light shaking.
-The hypocenter lay at 15.8 km, placing this in the shallow crustal category.
+The event originated approximately 15.8 km below the surface, classifying it as shallow crustal.
 Coordinates: 31.944°, -116.367°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25